Quantum Masked Autoencoders for Vision Learning: Experiments

 \subsubsection{Classical-based Metrics}

 Classical-based metrics include metrics that examine the two targets as images filled with classical pixel values.
-We utilize both cosine similarity (CS) and the structured similarity index measure (SSIM) to calculate the similarity between the original image and the reconstruction resulting from the model.
+We utilize both CS and SSIM to calculate the similarity between the original image and the reconstruction resulting from the model.
 Generally, the images produced by QMAE score higher in similarity with both metrics to the original image compared to the results from QAE.
-For 10,000 samples, QMAE averaged 0.843 CS and 0.446 SSIM, while QAE averaged 0.799 CS and 0.445 SSIM.
+For 10,000 MNIST testing images, QMAE averaged 0.843 CS and 0.446 SSIM, while QAE averaged 0.799 CS and 0.445 SSIM.
+FMNIST has a similar trend, with QMAE average 0.878 CS and 0.296 CS compared to QAE average 0.771 CS and 0.294 SSIM.
+While KMNIST QMAE has a better CS of 0.839 compared to QAE with 0.797, QAE outperformed QMAE on SSIM average.
+The KMNIST QAE was able to reconstruct with a better SSIM average of 0.332 compared to QMAE average of 0.325 SSIM.